asabriye/weather-dashboard/README.md

-# 30 Days DevOps Challenge - Weather Dashboard
+# Weather Dashboard

-Day 1: Building a weather data collection system using AWS S3 and OpenWeather API
+Building a weather data collection system using AWS S3 and OpenWeather API

-# Weather Data Collection System - DevOps Day 1 Challenge
+# Weather Data Collection System

 ## Project Overview
 This project is a Weather Data Collection System that demonstrates core DevOps principles by combining: